 Key utility staff execute and implement this WMP working closely with public safety, local agencies and governments, fire, forestry management, first responders, and customers to enable information dissemination to vested stakeholders.
-BVES also retains experienced and qualified third-party contractors to assist in the performance of the WMP. outlines leadership roles regarding implementation and monitoring of the WMP and their relevant responsibilities.
+BVES also retains experienced and qualified third-party contractors to assist in the performance of the WMP.
+BVES Table 2-1, shown below, outlines leadership roles regarding implementation and monitoring of the WMP and their relevant responsibilities.